Website Performance Metrics Explained

 By now, you should need no convincing that website speed is crucial for your online business.
 That’s because website performance has an impact on your brand reputation, SEO rankings and conversion rates.
 Here are the main reasons how and why this happens:

-Let’s be honest, when your website loads slowly, that irritates your visitors and eventually they leave your site.
-Here are some numbers to back up the argument for you.
-According to Google, 53% of visits are abandoned, if a website takes more than 3 seconds to load.
+Let’s be honest, when your website loads slowly, it irritates your visitors, and eventually they leave your site.
+That’s why it’s important to have a website that loads as fast as possible.
+According to Google, 53% of visits are abandoned if a website takes more than three seconds to load.

-This directly impacts your brand reputation, because visitors would have a bad impression of your site.
+This directly impacts your brand reputation, because visitors could have a bad impression of your site.
 And we all know that a negative brand reputation is harmful for your online business presence.

 Google and search engines in general aim to provide web users with the best possible user experience.
 Website speed is an official and important ranking factor in Google’s algorithm, in addition to being a crucial part of your website’s UX.
 If your website is slow, this will definitely affect your SEO rankings, it will hurt your site visibility among users, and eventually you’ll start losing traffic to your website.

-If all these sound scary, wait to find out how a slow website can affect your conversion rates, too!
-The slower your website loads, the bigger the drop in conversion rates would be.
-According to a study by Portent, a site that loads in 1 second has a 3x higher conversion rate than a site that loads in 5 seconds.
-A huge difference in conversions in just a few seconds, right?
+If all this sounds scary, it may not come as a surprise that a slow website can affect your conversion rates, too!
+The longer it takes for your website to load, the bigger the drop in potential conversion rates.
+According to a study by Portent, a site that loads in one second has a 3x higher conversion rate than a site that loads in five seconds.
+This is a huge difference in conversions due to just a matter of a few seconds.
+Since conversions are among your top website KPIs, you wouldn’t want to allow this to happen, right?

-Now that we’re on the same page that website speed is a crucial factor for your successful online presence, let’s explore how to measure your site’s performance score on your side, or what’s usually known as client-side testing.
-This type of testing helps evaluate if your web application is fast enough by testing what’s happening in the browser.
+Now that we’re on the same page that website speed is a crucial factor for your successful online presence, let’s explore how to measure your site’s performance with what’s often known as client-side testing.
+This type of testing evaluates the speed of your web application by analyzing performance directly in the browser.

 You can test your website speed with different free online tools.
 Some of the most popular ones include Pingdom, Google PageSpeed Insights, GTMetrix, webpagetest.org, and others.
 All you need to do is go to one of these tools, paste your website/webpage URL, and start the test.
 It will take only a few seconds for the tool to show you the results.